Golden Ball, York

 In 2012, the pub was taken over by a co-operative of local residents.
 Since then, it has held beer festivals, an annual summer fete, and sells works by local artists.
 It also hosts local music nights.

 The pub has two storeys and a cellar.
 The whole building is constructed of brick, but the older part, on the corner of Victor Street, has tiling at the ground floor level, and is rendered at the first floor.
 Its entrance is on Cromwell Road, opening onto a corridor, with the former smoke bar on the left, and the public bar on the right.
 Historic England notes that it has the only known surviving example of a "bar-side seating alcove", known as a "hall".
 There is a now-disused doorway for take-away sales, signed "Jug & Bottle Dept".
-The ground floor windows on Victor Street incorporate etched glass, advertising John Smiths and Magnet Ales.
+The ground floor windows on Victor Street incorporate etched glass, advertising John Smith's and Magnet Ales.
 Many internal fittings survive from the 1929 redesign, including doors, tiling, flooring, and the bar.